 The flow pattern of other two fluids was also recorded in the same way.
 Then the sine wave generated at 500 Hz was applied as input to produce vibrations and flow pattern of each fluid was recorded at 500 Hz.
 This was repeated for different frequencies varying from 500 Hz to 5 KHz for each fluid and recorded for further proposed investigations as shown in Fig. 5.
-For injecting the fluids in the microchannels, micro syringe was used called flow injection analysis (FIA) technique.
+For injecting the fluids in the micro-channels, micro syringe was used called flow injection analysis (FIA) technique.
 It is a robust chemical analysis technique used for analysis of continuous fluid flows.
 FIA is preferred over conventional chemical analysis techniques due to its high reproducibility and sensitivity performance throughput capability that provides precise and fast analytical results with high degree of automation at low costs.
 It is also advantageous since it requires small amount of reagents for high resolution analysis [33] compared to conventional Flow analysis systems.
+For these experiments, the velocity was determined using stop-watch for 3.6 mm long micro-channel.